Precise study of triply charmed baryons $\Omega_{ccc}$

 We evaluate the hadron masses from the two point correlation functions with a wall source and a point sink smearing, where the correlators are fitted with an exponential form at large source-sink separation.
-Such a setup was demonstrated to be robust and reliable for extracting single-hadron masses, particularly for ground state heavy hadrons \cite{Mathur:2022ovu, Padmanath:2023rdu, Radhakrishnan:2024ihu}.
+Such a setup was demonstrated to be robust and reliable for extracting single-hadron masses, particularly for their ground states \cite{PhysRevLett.119.042001,Mathur:2018epb,Mathur:2018rwu,Lyu:2023xro, 10.1093/ptep/pts010,PhysRevLett.128.052003, PhysRevD.90.074509, Hudspith:2024kzk}.
 We also observe that to be the case for the $\Omega_{ccc}$ baryon masses studied in this work.
 The charm quark mass, being heavy, leads to relatively clean and stable signals.
 Further, to mitigate the excited state effects from the extracted ground state hadron masses, we evaluate correlation matrices that are analyzed variationally following the solutions of a generalized eigenvalue problem \cite{Michael:1985ne, Luscher:1990ck}.
-Further details can be found in Sections II and III of Ref. \cite{Suppl}.